 Because we don’t think about future generations, they will never forget us. – Henrik Tikkanen

 Can the earth withstand anything and everything we do it?
-Of course we know some level of course it can’t, and yet we generally act if this were a legitimate question that was up for debate.
-The fact that we’re destroying earth at an incredibly fast rate should be front page news, all day, every day.
+Of course we know some level it can’t, and yet we generally act if this were a legitimate question that was up for debate.
+The fact that we’re destroying the earth at an incredibly fast rate should be front page news, all day, every day.
 But alas, for most of our society it seems like it’s something we can’t really be bothered to care about.

 Rather than acknowledge that we have a serious situation going on, we’re preoccupied with things that either have little bearing on our lives, such as what the Kardashians are up, to or are mostly out of our control such as Trump’s latest incendiary tweet.